svenluijten/artisan-shortcuts/README.md

 ```

 ## Usage
+After publishing the configuration file, you can define your shortcuts in `config/shortcuts.php`.
+After
-Defining your own artisan shortcuts is fairly straight forward.
+that, creating your own artisan shortcuts is fairly straight forward.
 Take a look at the following
 configuration:

 ```php